Basketball Offense - Attacking the Pack Line DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-The pack-line defense is a sagging man-to-man defense developed by Dick Bennett for the Washington State University Cougars, and is used by his son Tony Bennett at UVA, Chris Mack at Xavier, Sean Miller at University of Arizona, and others.
+Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.The pack-line defense is a sagging man-to-man defense developed by Dick Bennett for the Washington State University Cougars, and is used by his son Tony Bennett, Chris Mack, Sean Miller and others.
 See this article on the pack line defense to understand what the defense is trying to accomplish.

 See the images below to see several dribble attacks, the rotations, and the possible passes for each.

 Dribble attack from the top (diagrams 4 and 5):

 Dribble attack from the wing (diagrams 6 and 7):